microsoft/mixed-reality-extension-unity/INTEGRATING.md

 ## Back compatibility and Updates
-One of the most important considerations when implementing the MRE SDK into a title is to making sure that all deployed MREs will run.
+One of the most important considerations when implementing the MRE SDK into a title is compatibility.
 Once the MRE SDK exits beta stage, the MRE Unity client library will guarantee backwards compatiblity with old MRE protocols.
 This means any MRE deployed will always run.
-However, this relationship only works one way - as the MRE feature set grows, any host app will need to take regular client library updates to keep up-to-date.
+However, back compatibility only works one way.
+As the MRE feature set grows, any host app will need to take regular client library updates to keep up-to-date.
 The MRE SDK will simply reject connecting to a host app if it uses an outdated client library.

 There are therefore two important host app implementation details
 * properly recognize server rejections caused by versioning, and to message to